 - Amazon SES

-A WordPress SMTP plugin works by hooking into the wp_mail function and then sends the emails via your selected SMTP email service provider.
+A WordPress SMTP plugin works by hooking into the wp_mail function and then sending the emails via your selected SMTP email service provider.

 The Best WordPress SMTP Plugins

-To help you choose the best WordPress SMTP plugin, we tested multiple WordPress SMTP plugins to highlight the features that each plugin provides, from the simple to the complex.
+To help you choose the best WordPress SMTP plugin for 2022, we tested multiple WordPress SMTP plugins to highlight each plugin’s features, from the simple to the complex.

 We’ve included both free and premium plugin options, so you can also decide your level of investment.
 Each plugin includes information on features, pros, cons, pricing, and our final verdict.

-Before we dive into the best WordPress SMTP plugins, you need to be aware that none of the plugins (even if they have a premium version) are the actual senders of the emails.
+Before we break down the best WordPress SMTP plugins, be aware that none of the plugins (even if they have a premium version) are the actual senders of the emails.

 1. WP Mail SMTP by WP Forms

-WP Mail SMTP was originally developed by Callum MacDonald and was then acquired by Syed Balkhi and his team at AwesomeMotive and WPForms back in 2017.
+WP Mail SMTP was originally developed by Callum MacDonald.
+It was then acquired by Syed Balkhi and his team at AwesomeMotive and WPForms back in 2017.

-Originally when the plugin was acquired, it had 600,000+ active installs.
-It’s now got more than 2 million+ active installs and boasts more than 1,000+ 5-star reviews on WordPress.org.
+When the plugin was acquired, it had 600,000+ active installs.
+It has more than 2 million+ active installs and boasts over 1,000+ 5-star reviews on WordPress.org.

 WP Mail SMTP by WPForms Pros